 Purpose: Students can view a massive amount of peer-reviewed research across multiple disciplines.

 Special Features: Includes a Thesaurus feature that assists in using the database’s controlled vocabulary, as well as read-aloud feature.
+AI research assistant on the full text page with key takeaways.

 Content: Strong in psychiatric reference materials, but also including some journals.
 Includes the DSM Library.